NowacekLab/Welcome/lesson2.md

 Like mentioned in the last lesson, you can maintain both local and remote Git repositories.
 In this lesson, we are going to discuss one way to access existing repositories.

+A quick PSA: if you want to use another repository that is not in this organization as a starting point for your work, you most likely will **NOT** want to follow these instructions.
+Instead, you will probably want to **[fork]**(https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository instead.

 ### How to access a respository

 For this group, we will mostly be interested in accessing remote repositories that exist on the Nowacek Lab organization that we want to use/adapt for our project.